Pessimist vs. Optimist Investors

 2. They are willing to pay for premium information

 Wise investors know that information is power, and freely available information may not offer them any competitive advantage.
 As such, they are ready to pay professionals for their best recommendations.

 Note here that there is such a thing as an unethical acquisition of premium information, namely in the form of insider trading, which should be avoided at all times.

 3. They own a portfolio of investments

 Experienced investors are aware that the game involves losing money once in a while, and do not let setbacks keep them from trying a second time.
-Keeping a stream of investments in various industries is a proven and a more reliable method to good investing.
-Diversification is key, and is in fact, in line with a pessimistic mindset.
+Keeping a stream of investments in various industries is a proven and more reliable method to good investing.
+Diversification is key, and is, in fact, in line with a pessimistic mindset.
 The pessimist knows that industries will always experience downward swings, and so she diversifies.

 Qualities of Optimistic Investors

 - They realize that not all options will succeed but are sure that not all will fail, too.